Weighing the Benefits and Risks of Screening Mammography

 Benefits of screening mammography by age group

-Women who got mammograms may have had a lower risk of dying from breast cancer compared to women who did not get mammograms.
+Women who got mammograms may have had a lower risk of dying from breast cancer compared to women who didn’t get mammograms.
 However, the benefit was small (0%-5% lower risk) and was less than for older women.

-Women who got mammograms had a 14 percent lower risk of dying from breast cancer compared to women who did not get mammograms.
+Women who got mammograms had a 14% lower risk of dying from breast cancer compared to women who didn’t get mammograms.

-Women who got mammograms had a 33 percent lower risk of dying from breast cancer compared to women who did not get mammograms.
+Women who got mammograms had a 33% lower risk of dying from breast cancer compared to women who didn’t get mammograms.

 Adapted from U.S. Preventive Services Task Force .

-Getting regular screening mammograms lowers the risk of dying from breast cancer, but it doesn’t completely remove this risk.
+Getting regular screening mammograms lowers the risk of dying from breast cancer, but it doesn’t completely remove the risk.

-Although the benefits of mammography are real, it’s not a perfect test.
-Some women who get regular mammograms may still be diagnosed with breast cancer and unfortunately, a small number of these women may still die from the disease.
+The benefits of mammography are real, but it’s not a perfect test.
+Some women who get regular screening mammograms will be diagnosed with breast cancer and unfortunately, some women will die from the disease.

 Over-diagnosis and over-treatment

 Over-diagnosis and over-treatment are the main risks of screening mammography.

-Over-diagnosis occurs when a mammogram finds ductal carcinoma in situ (DCIS) or small, invasive breast cancers that would have never caused symptoms or problems if left untreated.
+Over-diagnosis occurs when a screening mammogram finds ductal carcinoma in situ (DCIS) or small, invasive breast cancers that would have never caused symptoms or problems if left untreated.

 These breast cancers may never grow, and some may even shrink on their own.
 Or a person may die from another cause before breast cancer becomes a problem.

-Studies suggest 5-50 percent of DCIS and small, invasive breast cancers found with mammography may be over-diagnosed [23,34,53-57,164].
-A meta-analysis of 3 randomized controlled trials found over-diagnosis from mammography was 19 percent .
+Studies suggest 5%-50% of DCIS and small, invasive breast cancers found with screening mammography may be over-diagnosed [23,36,54-59].
+A meta-analysis of 3 randomized controlled trials found over-diagnosis from mammography was 19% .

 Even without treatment, these over-diagnosed breast cancers would never cause problems in a person’s lifetime.

-Over-treatment occurs when a cancer that would have never caused symptoms or problems is found (over-diagnosis) and treated.
-This means even without treatment, the breast cancer would never have caused a problem.
-So, a person would be exposed to the risks of treatment, but get no benefit.
+Over-treatment occurs when a cancer that wouldn’t have caused symptoms or problems is found (over-diagnosis) and treated.
+This means even without treatment the breast cancer would never have caused a problem.
+So, a person would be exposed to the risks (including side effects) of treatment but get no benefit.